-This action's impact is minor as it is an incremental but positive step to increase the transparency of the PAs.
+This commitment's potential impact is minor, as it is an incremental but positive step towards increased transparency of PAs.

-Commitment 10.
-Transparency of data on penitentiaries
+10. Transparency of data on penitentiaries

 This commitment aims to increase transparency and improve technological tools within the penitentiary system.
 According to the Digital Agenda for Penitentiary System,8 Italy lags in the development and implementation of computer technology within the judicial system.
-For example, inmates still submit their daily requests to administration using a written paper form, the so-called "domandine."
-Inmates use this form to communicate with prison staff, magistrates, educators, social workers, the department inspectors, or even to purchase products.
-Paper requests not only impede transparency but require processing time by the administration.
+For example, inmates still submit their daily requests to administration using a written paper form, the so-called "domandine."9 Inmates use this form to communicate with prison staff, magistrates, educators, social workers, the department inspectors, or even to purchase products.
+Paper requests not only impede transparency but require processing time by the administration.10